forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Let’s deploy this new component to our org –

-Right-click the `force-app/main/default/lwc/newCBComponent` folder and click **SFDX: Deploy Source to Org**
+Right-click the `force-app/main/default/lwc/newCBComponent` folder and click **SFDX: Deploy Source to Org**.

 Your output window shows this message: